reactwg/react-native-releases/docs/guide-release-testing.md

 tmp/RNTestProject$ yarn start
 # verify tests "what to test"
 # kill metro
-# delete RNTestProject from your iOS sim
+xcrun simctl uninstall booted org.reactjs.native.example.RNTestProject # delete RNTestProject from your iOS sim

 # test RNTestProject on Android with Hermes
 tmp/RNTestProject$ yarn run android # this should build the Android app and run on your emulator tmp/RNTestProject$ yarn start
 # verify tests "what to test"
 # kill metro
-# delete RNTestProject from your Android emulator
+adb uninstall com.rntestproject # delete RNTestProject from your Android emulator

 # test RNTestProject with JSC for iOS
 tmp/RNTestProject$ cd ios && bundle install && USE_HERMES=0 bundle exec pod install --ansi